DJIBOUTI

 3. The islands of Seven Brothers are small volcanic islands located in the Bab-el-Mandeb Strait which separates the Red Sea from the Indian Ocean. coral reefs, marine flora and fauna, and nesting sites for sea birds: Hemprich’s gulls, crested terns, passenger terns, osprey and the sooty falcon.

-Mounds have either a flattened shape with stelae at the ends (men have two stelae at the ends and woman, in addition to two stelae, a third is placed in the center.
-They var from 2 to 3 m in height and about thirty meters wide made of black volcanic rocks
+Mounds have either a flattened shape with stelae at the ends (men have two stelae at the ends and for women, in addition to two stelae, a third is placed in the center.
+They vary from 2 to 3 m in height and about thirty meters wide made of black volcanic rocks